 - Alpha-glucosidase inhibitors: Concurrent administration of gastrointestinal enzyme replacement therapy reduces the efficacy of alpha-glucosidase inhibitors.
 Ideally, the administration of each drug should be at different times.
 But this may not be possible, considering both drugs are to b administered around mealtime.

 Chronic, high-dose pancreatic enzyme replacement can cause colonic strictures and fibrosing colonopathy.
 Fibrosing colonopathy is a condition in which there is a narrowing of the lumen of a long segment of the colon.
 This condition occurs due to submucosal widening due to the deposition of mature collagen.
-Most commonly seen in children with cystic fibrosis as they require long-term high dose pancreatic enzyme replacement.
+Most commonly seen in children with cystic fibrosis as they require long-term high-dose pancreatic enzyme replacement.

 Enhancing Healthcare Team Outcomes

 The administration of pancreatic enzyme replacement therapy requires the efficient functioning of an interprofessional team to ensure the best benefit to the patient.
-The team usually comprises a physician, nurse practitioner, pharmacist, nutritionist/dietician, physiotherapist, and nurses.
+The team usually comprises a clinician, nurse practitioner, pharmacist, nutritionist/dietician, physiotherapist, and nurses.
 The primary provider may additionally involve physicians from oncology, gastroenterology, surgery, pulmonology, or pediatrics, depending on the etiology of the enzyme insufficiency.
-The primary care provider is involved in the diagnosis of the insufficiency.
-He is then responsible for the management of the symptoms, deciding the supplementation requirements of the patients, monitoring progress, and management of any side effects that might result thereof.
+The primary care provider is involved in the diagnosis of insufficiency.
+The PCP is then responsible for managing the symptoms, deciding the supplementation requirements of the patients, monitoring progress, and managing any side effects that might result thereof.
 Nurse practitioners are required to alternate with physicians to monitor patient progress with the medications.
 Pharmacists should provide patients and families with information on the drug, side effects, precautions, and contraindications.
 They are also responsible for dose alterations as the case demands.
 Dieticians and nutritionists should assess the patient's nutritional status and determine the calorie requirement.
 They are also required to determine the need for vitamin supplements, growth hormone, and appetite stimulants.
-Physiotherapists are required to help with ambulation of patients with chronic illnesses like pancreatic cancer and chronic pancreatitis.
+Physiotherapists are required to help with the ambulation of patients with chronic illnesses like pancreatic cancer and chronic pancreatitis.
 They should also be on board when dealing with cases of cystic fibrosis.
 Nurses are an integral part of the team, especially in the inpatient setting, to ensure that all orders are executed.
 They are also an essential link in communication between physicians and patients.
 No evidence is available for the effectiveness of an interprofessional approach to pancreatic enzyme replacement therapy.